UvinduW/RCAutopilot/README.md

 ## How to set up the project
 ### Wiring
+*Note: On my Tamiya RC Car, the steering is controlled by a servo and the throttle is controlled by an ESC.
+The ESC can also be treated as a servo on the Arduino, making it easier to send control signals to it.*
 - Connect the PWM pin (white wire) for the ESC (controlling main forwards/backwards motor) to pin 9 of the Arduino
 - Connect the PWM pin for the front steering servo (controlling left/right steering - yellow wire on mine) to pin 8 of the Arduino
 - Ensure ESC is common grounded with the Arduino by connecting ground of ESC (black wire) to the GND pin on the Arduino